aabbtree77/law2/README.md

 Web-wise, we are not viewers or readers, we are scanners.

-Lately, I also notice some gyms inform people about their working schedule changes on the company's instagram, not updating the homepage anymore.
-Instagram is more convenient, direct, and reaching more.
+Instagram and X are more convenient and direct.

 Web design evolves like those colorful peafowls.
 This is about Darwin, not SOLID.
 I see people still add carousels with videos and "contact us" cards and chat assistants, progressive loading, all this extra clicking and attention hijacking.
 Horizontal scrolling just because "we can".
 Just drop it.
 None of this improves search, loading, information gathering.